Ewing Sarcoma in Children

 Ewing sarcoma is a rare type

-include tendons, ligaments, cartilage, or muscles.
+bone.
+This may include tendons, ligaments, cartilage, or muscles.

 Ewing sarcoma most often grows in:

-- Bones of the legs, hips (pelvis), and
+- Bones of the legs, arms, hips

 The exact cause of Ewing sarcoma isn't known.
 The cancer is caused by